kmwangemi/covid-19-us-tracker/README.md

 ![COVID-19 Tracker](https://github.com/kmwangemi/covid-19-us-tracker/blob/main/public/covid-img.png)

 ## Introduction
-This is a code repository for dispaying the assummed COVID-19 cases reported in the US states.
+This is a code repository for dispaying COVID-19 cases reported in the US states.
 It mainly focuses on the front end part of the application.

 I have used create-react-app for scaffolding the project.
 The libraries and packages I have used in the project include: @react-google-maps/api which provides very simple bindings to the google maps api and lets you use it in your app as React components, use-places-autocomplete, which helps you build a UI component with the feature of place autocomplete easily!
 By leveraging the power of Google Maps Places API, numeral, A javascript library for formatting and manipulating numbers, react-count-animation for animating numbers count and Material UI and SASS for styling the components.

 Given additional time, I could have improved more on the UI to look more appealing, and add more features, like charts for displaying the data